weizsw/entry-task/README.md

 }
 ```

->channel was used for the connection pool, there will 2000 connections established with TCP server once the client is initiated, each request sent by HTTP server will acquire a connection from the pool, if there are no connections left in the pool and the max size is not reached, the factory will produce a new connection.
+>Channel was used for the connection pool, there will be 2000 connections established with TCP server once the client is initiated, each request sent by HTTP server will acquire a connection from the pool, if there are no connections left in the pool and the max size is not reached, the factory will produce a new connection.

->once the request is finished, the connection will be released to the pool for future use. basically, there are 2000 connections maintained.
+>Once the request is finished, the connection will be released to the pool for future use. basically, there are 2000 connections maintained.

 ## Benchmark